 Kiddom in Action

-If you haven’t heard of Kiddom before, I’ve featured them here on my blog several times — including this post on responsive curriculum management.
+If you haven’t heard of Kiddom before, I’ve featured them here on my blog several times.
+Check out this post on responsive curriculum management.
 I love tools for educators that are straight-forward, simple to use, and help make teachers lives easier.
 Teachers can use Kiddom to address a handful of classroom needs.
 This platform can help you work more efficiently to plan lessons and address the needs of all of your students.
 This new guide is a great addition to their robust resources for educators.

 Take a look at this new guide for educators from Kiddom.
 The Special Education Toolkit by Kiddom includes practical strategies, tools, and resources to help you differentiate for students with diverse needs this school year!